-This leading IPSA program provides advanced theoretical and practical training in methodology to its participants.
-This edition focuses on one of the fundamental challenges for political science: developing political science concepts.
-The theoretical framework and analytical tools provided are based on the Hyperpolitics approach.
-Hyperpolitics is a pioneering application of web 2.0 logic to create a Repository of Political Science Concepts.
-An academic ecosystem, comprising books (Calise and Lowi, University of Chicago Press, 2010), working platform (www.hyperpolitics.net), hyperlinks and learning communities that defines concepts in terms of their relationship to other concepts.
+This leading IPSA program focuses on one of the fundamental challenges for political science: developing political science concepts.
+The theoretical framework and analytical tools that participants will use are based on the academic ecosystem called Hyperpolitics, which comprises books (Calise and Lowi, University of Chicago Press, 2010), working platform (www.hyperpolitics.net), hyperlinks and learning communities.

-Participants will develop their own matrices for Political Science concepts through an innovative mix of online and onsite teaching.
-This formula is built on the consolidated and successful format of the annual workshop, held within the Ph.D. program in Political Science of the Institute of Human Sciences (SUM), then of the Institute of Human and Social Sciences (SNS) of the Scuola Normale di Pisa from 2008 to 2017.
+The Participants will develop their own matrices for Political Science concepts through an innovative mix of online learning and seminar activities.
+This formula is built on the consolidated and successful experience of Ph.D. programs in Political Science and previous IPSA International Summer Schools.

 The Summer School comprises two modules

-Participants follow the online course Understanding Political Concepts, by Mauro Calise and Werner Patzelt, before the Summer School starts.
+Participants follow the online course Understanding Political Concepts, by Mauro Calise and Werner Patzelt, published on edx.

 - The course covers the theoretical framework of the Hyperpolitics methodology for concept formation, and enables anytime, anyplace learning at participants’ own pace.

 - A battery of integrated tests and assignments measure learning.
-Attendance and successful completion of the MOOC module is a prerequisite to admission on the residential module.
+Attendance and successful completion of the MOOC module is a prerequisite to admission to the second module.

 - Registration and fee for this component are directly on the MOOC website.

-- In the interactive laboratory sessions, course instructors are on hand to facilitate and guide students as they draft their own paper.
-Group discussion and feedback on all working papers, involving participants as well as guest Italian and foreign scholars, will pave the way for a final paper and a presentation of each concept definition at the end of the Summer School.
+In the interactive sessions, course instructors are on hand to facilitate and guide students as they draft their own paper and navigate the authoritative online Political Science resources they will need.
+Group discussion and feedback on all working papers will pave the way for a final paper and a presentation of each concept definition at the end of the Summer School.

 The format of the Summer School is an intensive and interactive workshop, therefore places are very limited and admission will be granted on a first-come first-served basis.